ecker-lab/docker-1/README.md

 # Usage

-The most recent version of this image is available at Docker hub automatically (by automated builds from this repo).
-Thus, you do not have to build the image locally anymore.
+The most recent version of this image is available at Docker hub by automated builds from the main branch of this repo.

 Start a CPU container exposing Jupyter lab to port 9999 on the host machine:
 ```bash